-It’s an insurance policy designed to cover the cost of private medical treatment.
-It will cover you for ‘acute conditions’ (things that can be cured), such as a hip replacement or having a hernia removed.
+Health insurance is an insurance policy designed to cover the cost of private medical treatment.
+It will generally cover you for ‘acute conditions’, such as a hip replacement or having a hernia removed.
 You can buy different types of policies that offer various levels of cover, at varying costs.
 This could include fast-track diagnostics for cancer or access to different cancer treatments not currently available on the NHS.

 What policies are available and what’s covered?

 Policies range from basic through to comprehensive.
 Basic policies typically cover: